-Live chat is a web-based communications feature that allows agents to have real-time conversations with customers through a website.
-What are its pros?
+Live chat is a web-based communications feature that allows you to have real-time conversations with customers through a website.

 Live chat is designed to enable human to human conversation, so your customers actually know there is another person on the other end of the chat.

 It also means that the customer doesn’t need to wait in a hold queue if they need support beyond what live chat can offer.

-They also don’t need to repeat their story from the beginning with a new agent for each contact channel change, as the query is managed by the same agent throughout.
-This is extremely important for the quality of overall customer experience.
+And, they wont need to repeat their story for each channel change, as the query is managed by the same advisor thoughout.

 Chatbots are automated systems that have been built to answer questions on a website.

 This means customers can get their questions answered outside of your operating hours, such as in the evening and on weekends.

-Customers like immediate answers, so 24/7 chatbots are great for supplying real-time answers to FAQs any time of the day or night.
+Customers like fast responses, so 24/7 chatbots are great for supplying real-time answers to FAQs any time of the day or night.

-Naturally, they will be faster than humans as they don’t require time to think, type or spell check.
+Naturally, they will be faster than humans as they don’t require time to think, type, or spell check.